trannamtrung1st/elFinder.Net.Core/README.md

 ## Instruction
 1. Install the NuGet package: https://www.nuget.org/packages/elFinder.Net.Core/
-2. Look at the [demo project](https://github.com/trannamtrung1st/elFinder.Net.Core/tree/main/elFinder.Net.Core/elFinder.Net.Demo31) for an example on how to integrate it into your own web project. (the example uses ASP.NET Core 3.1 and some additional packages listed below).
+2. Look at the [demo project](https://github.com/trannamtrung1st/elFinder.Net.Core/tree/main/elFinder.Net.Core/elFinder.Net.Demo31) for an example of how to integrate it into your own web project. (the example uses ASP.NET Core 3.1 and some additional packages listed below).

 ## About this repository
 There are 3 main projects:
 - **elFinder.Net.Core**: the core backend connector for elFinder.
-- **elFinder.Net.AspNetCore**: enable ASP.NET Core 2.2 projects to easily integrate the connector pacakage.
+- **elFinder.Net.AspNetCore**: enable ASP.NET Core 2.2 projects to easily integrate the connector package.
 - **elFinder.Net.Drivers.FileSystem**: the default Local File System driver.

 ## Credits